camotito0/Country-app/README.md

 # CountryApp

-Search countries by capital, region and see her information
+Search countries by capital, region and see their information